ka-de/cringe.live/content/en/docs/yiff_toolkit/comfyui/custom_nodes/ComfyUI-Manager.md

 ![Custom Scripts Author](/images/comfyui/custom_scripts_author.png)

-You can learn more about what I just made you install here: [Custom Scripts](/docs/yiff_toolkit/comfyui/ComfyUI-Custom-Scripts/)
+You can learn more about what I just made you install here: {{< i18n-link "/docs/yiff_toolkit/comfyui/ComfyUI-Custom-Scripts" "Custom Scripts" >}}

 ---